A couple of Gothica A class yachts under construction. Iain Kirley from Cooloola Cove QLD is building one from balsa.

 Kyle Stewart from Tasmania is building from Paulownia, which will be a plug for a carbon hull.

 Right….
 First time racing was today at Kawana QLD.
 Could I have had a better day with a new boat first time in the water?
 No. Not unless I won every race.
-In fact I won 4 out of 12 I think against pretty good competition.
-Worst result was a 6th owning to a shocking second work, but the rest of the places were 2nds and 3rds.
+In fact I won 4 out of 11 races I think against pretty good competition.
+My worst result was a 5th owning to a shocking second work, but the rest of the places were 2nds and 3rds.
 Breeze was top of A rig down to drift in the afternoon.
 Comments were positive and that the boat went better the wind lightened.
 I was more impressed by the Ellipsis downwind speed which in a bit of wind seems exceptional.
 Upwind she has good speed good pointing and is well balanced seems to “hunt” wind small direction changes which the MX14 never does.
-All in all, there seems to be lots of potential.
+All in all, there seems to be lots of potential but not getting carried away.
 I can’t wait to see how she goes in B and C rig conditions.

 Eddie Cowell Regatta coming up at my club: Kawana RYC.